Eddie Kantar

 14 The speed of the play, may be a clue to declarer's problem.
 When playing a 4-3 trump fit, play usually slows to a crawl.

 16 If you can see the winning defense, take charge.
-Don't put any additional pressure on partner if you don't have to.
+Don't put additional pressure on partner if you don't have to.

 18 Watch partner's spot card signals.
 The stronger your partner, the more meaningful they are.